kvonkoni/imgcomparetool/README.md

 ```
 from the root of the repository.
 This will create a single .exe file that can be run by the end-user on Windows.

-Due to a bug in the imagehash package, you must force PyInstaller to include the directory.
+Due to a bug in the imagehash package, you must force PyInstaller to include the package directory.
 Replace "<Path to Python>\Lib\site-packages\imagehash" with the path to imagehash package on your environment.

+###### Mac OS 10.15

 To compile new versions of the portable application on MacOS (10.15 or later), run